 2. Two structures of God's redemptive mission a.
-Paul's missionary band is a distinct structure church e from the b.
+Paul's missionary band is a distinct structure from the church b.
 Paul's missionary band wasat Antioch to church 3.
-Historically the Catholic Church has Jesuits) harity 4.
+Historically the Catholic Church has with this 4.
 Roman Catholic church was/is highly 5.
-The Reformation was a major attempt to renew the did not adopt or accept the extensive ·
+The Reformation was a major attempt to renew the church, but in the product of accept the extensive •